makezurich/makezurich-software-intro/README.md

 ### TheThingsNetwork LoRaWAN Gateway
 In Zürich [there are plenty of TTN LoRaWAN gateways](https://www.thethingsnetwork.org/community/zurich/) already.

-To check network coverage, use the [TTN mapper app](https://ttnmapper.org/).
+To check if there's TTN network coverage, use [TTN mapper](https://ttnmapper.org/).

 You can also [build you own TTN LoRaWAN gateway](https://www.thingiverse.com/thing:1665467).